Motorist FAQs

 What and who is IAS?

-The Independent Appeals Service (IAS) provides the ability for people who have received a Parking Charge Notice to appeal against it.
+The Independent Appeals Service (IAS) provides the ability for people whose appeals have been dismissed to contest the decision further.

 The IAS is a certified Alternative Dispute Resolution entity.
 You may use this service if your appeal has been rejected by National Parking Enforcement.
 If you consider that you should be able to use the service but are unable to; please contact us and we will be able to advise.
 Please be aware that details of how to use the service will be provided on any appeal rejection letter.